guillaume-roy/holidaysmode/README.md

 ---
 **ENGLISH**

-*This module allow to set the current store in holidays mode.*
+*This module allow to set the store in holidays mode.*

-The features are as follows: Les fonctionnalités sont les suivantes (each option can be disabled independently) :
+The features are as follows (each option can be disabled independently) :

 * Enable the catalog mode
 * Display a message in the payment selection page